 School of Music faculty artists Amanda McCandless, Ann Bradfield, Heather Peyton and Cayla Bellamy will coordinate and appear as clinicians at this event.
 Guest clinicians Wonkak Kim, clarinet, Eunhye Grace Choi, piano, Carrie Koffman, saxophone, William Ludwig, bassoon and Keri McCarthy, oboe, will also appear as clinicians and performers.
 For more information or to register, visit www.uni.edu/music/reedday .

 School of Music

-UNI School of Music faculty artist Kui-Im Lee will present an organ recital.
+Featuring UNI School of Music faculty artist Julia Bullard and guest artists violinist Susanna Klein, and cellist Hannah Holman, Trio 826 will present a recital.
 This event is free and open to the public.